constbar/ft_services/README.md

 project of 42 school where it is necessary to deploy Kubernetes cluster via minikube to run it locally.

-the cluster needs to work with several services like nginx, FTPS, wordpress and phpMyAdmin running with mysql database, and grafana linked to InfluxDB database for monitoring.

-each service runs in a separate container.
+the cluster works with several services like nginx, FTPS, wordpress and phpMyAdmin running with mysql database, and grafana linked to InfluxDB database for monitoring. each service runs in a separate container.

 the initial script builds a custom docker image for each of them before deploying and run them all using custom yaml files.